AI21Labs/factor/README.md

 # factor
-Code and data for the FACTOR paper
+Code and data will be available soon